Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Kites case

 \begin{Lemma}\cite{Chen2026Invent,Hatcher2024PAMS,Li2026JFA} Let $T$ be the triangle and $u$ denote the first positive eigenfunction of mixed boundary problem \eqref{eq.5.1}.
 Then one have\\ (1) If the Neumann vertex is non-obtuse, then $u$ has no non-vertex critical points, and the Neumann vertex is the unique global maximum.
 Moreover, $u$ is monotone in the normal direction to Dirichlet edge.\\ (2) If the Neumann vertex is obtuse and $T$ is non-isosceles, then $u$ has single point that is contained in the longer Neumann edge, and this critical point is the unique global maximum.
 Moreover, $u$ is monotone in the normal direction to longer Neumann edge. \end{Lemma}

 \begin{Lemma}\cite{Chen2026Invent,Judge2020Ann} Let $T$ be the triangle and $u$ denote the second Neumann eigenfunction of $T$.
-Then $u$ have a non-vertex critical point if and only if $T$ is an non-superequilateral acute triangle, and it lies in the interior of the shortest edge. \end{Lemma}
+Then $u$ have a non-vertex critical point if and only if $T$ is acute triangle and is non-superequilateral, and it lies in the interior of the shortest edge. \end{Lemma}

 \begin{Theorem} Let $K$ be the kite $P_1P_2P_3P_4$, where $P_1$ is the origin, $P_2=(a,-h)$ lies in the four quadrant, $P_3=(1,0)$ lies on the positive $x$-axis, and $P_4=(a,h)$ is symmetric with $P_2$ about $x$-axis which lies in the first quadrant.
-Then \begin{enumerate}[(1)] \item If $a\ge 2$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \item If $0<a<2$, then there exist two constants $h_0$ and $h_1$ ($h_0\le h_1$), such that \begin{itemize} \item If $h<h_0$, then the second Neumann eigenfunctions are symmetric about $x$-axis, \item If $h>h_1$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \end{itemize} \end{enumerate} .
-Moreover, \begin{itemize} \item If $u$ is symmetric about $x$-axis.
-Then $u$ has non-vertex critical points if and only if triangle $P_1P_3P_4$ is non-superequilateral acute triangle, and it lies in the interior of shorter edge. \item If $u$ is anti-symmetric about $x$-axis.
-Then $u$ has non-vertex critical points lies if and only if triangle $P_1P_3P_4$ is non-isosceles and $\angle P_1P_4P_3$ is obtuse, and it lies in the interior of longer edge. \end{itemize} \end{Theorem} \begin{proof} Denote $T=K\cap \mathbb{R}^2_+$ to be the upper triangle, and $\mu^s_h$ and $\mu^a_h$ to be the smallest symmetric eigenvalue and the smallest anti-symmetric eigenvalue of $K$.
-Obviously $\mu^s_h$ is equal with the second Neumann eigenvalue $\mu(T)$, and $\mu^a_h$ is equal with the first eigenvalue $\lambda^{P_1P_3}(T)$.
+Then \begin{enumerate}[(1)] \item If $0<a\le 1$, then there exists a critical height $\tilde{h}$, such that \begin{itemize} \item If $h<\tilde{h}$, then the second Neumann eigenfunctions are symmetric about $x$-axis, \item If $h>\tilde{h}$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \item If $h=\tilde{h}$, the multiplicity of second Neumann eigenvalue is 2.
+The second eigenspace is spanned by eigenfunctions that are symmetric and antisymmetric about the $x$-axis respectively. \end{itemize}